finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Tradeoffs of competing risks in software projects, such as technology, structure/process, quality, people, market and financial (cross-reference SE/Software Project Management/Risk)

-**Learning Outcomes**:
+??? info "Learning Outcomes:"

     1. Write clear, concise, and accurate technical documents following well-defined standards for format and for including appropriate tables, figures, and references.
 [Usage]
-2. Evaluate written technical documentation to detect problems of various kinds.
+    1. Evaluate written technical documentation to detect problems of various kinds.
 [Assessment]
-3. Develop and deliver a good quality formal presentation.
+    2. Develop and deliver a good quality formal presentation.
 [Assessment]
-4. Plan interactions (e.g. virtual, face-to-face, shared documents) with others in which they are able to get their point across, and are also able to listen carefully and appreciate the points of others, even when they disagree, and are able to convey to others what they have heard.
+    3. Plan interactions (e.g. virtual, face-to-face, shared documents) with others in which they are able to get their point across, and are also able to listen carefully and appreciate the points of others, even when they disagree, and are able to convey to others what they have heard.
 [Usage]
-5. Describe the strengths and weaknesses of various forms of communication (e.g. virtual, face-to-face, shared documents).
+    4. Describe the strengths and weaknesses of various forms of communication (e.g. virtual, face-to-face, shared documents).
 [Familiarity]
-6. Examine appropriate measures used to communicate with stakeholders involved in a project.
+    5. Examine appropriate measures used to communicate with stakeholders involved in a project.
 [Usage]
-7. Compare and contrast various collaboration tools.
+    6. Compare and contrast various collaboration tools.
 [Assessment]
-8. Discuss ways to influence performance and results in cross-cultural teams.
+    7. Discuss ways to influence performance and results in cross-cultural teams.
 [Familiarity]
-9. Examine the tradeoffs and common sources of risk in software projects regarding technology, structure/process, quality, people, market and financial.
+    8. Examine the tradeoffs and common sources of risk in software projects regarding technology, structure/process, quality, people, market and financial.
 [Usage]
-10. Evaluate personal strengths and weaknesses to work remotely as part of a multinational team.
+    9. Evaluate personal strengths and weaknesses to work remotely as part of a multinational team.
 [Assessment]

 ## SP/Sustainability

 Sustainability is characterized by the United Nations [1] as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 Sustainability was first introduced in the CS2008 curricular guidelines.
 Topics in this emerging area can be naturally integrated into other familiarity areas and units, such as human-computer interaction and software evolution.
 See cross-referencing with the Human-Computer Interaction (HCI) and Software Engineering (SE) Knowledge Areas.

-**Topics**:

 - Being a sustainable practitioner by taking into consideration cultural and environmental impacts of implementation decisions (e.g. organizational policies, economic viability, and resource consumption).